aaronbloomfield/pdr/labs/lab05/index.md

     - `/`: integer division
 - Build an expression tree using the items in the stack
 - Print the resulting expression tree as a postfix, infix, and prefix expression, in the following format:
-    - One space between each value (leading and trailing spaces are acceptable)
+    - One space between each value, excluding parentheses (leading and trailing spaces are acceptable)
     - Parentheses around every infix operation, regardless of operator precedence
     - A single line that terminates with a newline character
 - Calculate the result of your expression using the expression tree